Ordina-JTech/knative-red-button-workshop/exercises/2-what-goes-up.md

-//TODO: can we set a default global limit of 1?

 # What goes up...
 KNative Serving

 During times of high load you want your applications to scale up without bothering you.
 KNative allows you to setup automatically scaling applications with ease.

-In the last exercise you have deployed a single application to the cluster.
+In the previous exercise you have deployed a single application to the cluster.
 Now, we are going to use that application to simulate a heavily loaded system.

-Using the `kn` command-line client, try to setup a deployment that automatically scales up to a maximum of three pods when under load.
+Using the `kn` command-line client, we will try to setup a deployment that automatically scales up to a maximum of three pods when under load.
 When the load decreases, the pods should automatically scale down to zero.